Best Of17 min read

 You have a small but dedicated sales team (3-10 reps): Pipedrive or Close depending on your sales motion.
 Pipedrive for longer-cycle B2B deals.
 Close if your reps are doing serious daily call volume and living in their phone queues.

 You're doing founder-led relationship selling or BD work: Nimble.
-It's built for exactly this use case, and nothing else on this list comes close on contact intelligence.
+It's built for this use case, and nothing else on this list comes close on contact intelligence.

 Verdict: Top Picks by Use Case